ARCTraining/hpc2-software/book/course/theory.md

 Below are the key types of files:

 * executables - these types of files contain compiled binary code.
 When opened, the operating system will execute the instructions of the code to run the program.
-* Libraries - these files usually contain compiled code, but cannot be directly run (they can also contain data, templates, documentation).
-They provide interfaces to be accessed from an existing running program.
-Libraries are useful for sharing common functionality between different programs.
+* Libraries - In programming, a library contains common functions that can be reused in programs.

 ```{Note}
 The term Library is also used for the name of a collection of related files, such as in /usr/share or as a package, eg tensorflow.